-60-80 grams of protein covers the vast majority of people's daily needs, but you could need more.
-If you're over 6' you may need as much as 100-120 grams of protein per day.
+A high protein bariatric diet is typically considered to be getting 60-80 grams of protein per day, but as with all things in life, there are exceptions.
+For example, if you're over 6' you may need as much as 100-120 grams of protein per day.

 3. Prevents muscle loss

 If you're not getting enough protein, you might be turning your muscles into spaghetti noodles, which will make you feel tired and weak.
 And, even worse, muscle loss translates to a slower metabolism, which makes it harder to maintain your lost weight.
 So, if you want to have the highest metabolism possible at the end of your weight loss period, eat protein, it's like a metabolic booster shot.

 Let's not forget about one of the most important things...and the one you probably care about most...your hair!
 If you don't eat enough protein, you can experience excessive hair loss.
 Some hair loss is expected, especially in the first 3-4 months after surgery, but if you're still losing significant hair past 6 months post-op, you may not be getting enough protein.
 So, if you want to keep your locks luscious, prioritize protein.